samsquire/ideas4/README.md

 Each thread nonblockingly checks each queue looking for work.
 Each enqueuing thread checks multiple queues looking for one that won't block due to being too full.
 For a multiconsumer multiproducer queue, this is fine.
 If a queue is full or empty, we check the next queue assigned to us, and we spin through this list of queues repeatedly.

 Each queue can be served by multiple threads.

+# 219. Multiple way association and table metaprogramming

+The multiplicative problem of N platforms * X hardware configurations * M operating systems * P platforms * E environments produces a complicated mess to deploy into.

+It's not uncommon for a customer to define a drastically changing requirement that changes all the code that needs to be implemented.

+This is also known as the expression problem where data and operations are often intrinsically tied together.
+Adding a variation of either without breaking what already exists requires a specific design.

+This idea has two parts: First, we have an editor, where we define behaviour.

+I propose it be modified by multidimensional matrix spreadsheet.
+A typical spreadsheet is in 2 dimensions, X and Y. We can have any number of dimensions.
+We can also have defaults set for each dimension.

+I propose a virtual machine that allows the matching up of variations to other variations and allows code to be applied to them.

+* parallelism/concurrency
+* negotiation protocols
+* upgrade procedure
+* schema
+* hierarchy

 # incomplete ideas